solarbrowser/mobile/privacy.md

 **Effective Date:** July 1, 2025
 **Last Updated:** July 7, 2025

-These Terms govern your use of the Solar Browser ("Solar", "Browser", "we", "us").
+These Terms govern your use of the Solar Browser ("Solar", "Solar Browser", "we", "us").
 By downloading, installing, or using Solar, you agree to the following terms and conditions.

 ---